Anne Arundel Community College

 Often referred to as "public speaking," this basic course is required in many programs of study.
 Students learn to create detailed outlines based on thorough research, analyze audiences, and deliver speeches effectively and confidently.
 This course requires a great deal of library research, methods of which are taught in class, in the textbook, and in library instruction sessions.
-Evaluation consists of tests and speeches.
+Evaluation consists primarily of tests and speeches.
 Join us in this entertaining but challenging course and find out how powerful your voice can be!
 E-mail me for a sample syllabus!

 COM 200 (Intercultural Communication)

 Join us in a fast-paced and intriguing exploration of other cultures and the process of communicating between members of them.
 Students often say they learn about themselves and their senses of cultural identity just as much as they learn about far-away worlds.
 This course involves a great deal of in-class discussion and group work, video explorations of other cultures, and lectures on textbook and concepts.
 Evaluation is based on tests, homework assignments, and an application project based on either film and book analyses or a service learning project.
 E-mail me for a sample syllabus!